symentis/BlackNest/README.md

 ## Want to test input combinations for a SUT?

-Let's write a test for a very simple function.
+Let's write a very simple function.
 The function, which is by the way so simple that it can hardly fail, looks like this:

 ```swift
 /// Easy 👍